Fibbles/whodis/README.md

 ## Limitations

 To maintain maximum compatibility with the many chat addons out there, notes are placed into the chat body, rather than modifying the sender's name.
-A side effect of this is that you will see two colons if a character note is displayed, eg:
+As a side effect you will see two colons if a character note is displayed, eg:

 `[Channel] [CharName]: (Note): message`